Why You Should Have Pet Insurance in Canada

 If your pet’s limping is short-lived or improves over the course of a few days, your pet will likely recover with no issues.
 Your pet should see their veterinarian if they are limping consistently, or experience other symptoms such as dragging their limb, excessive swelling, extreme pain, or signs of other illness.

-If you still have question on pet insurance in Canada then please check through other articles in our blog which includes lots of hints and tips - including this guide to some common pet insurance terms and this guide on how to choose the right pet insurance for your pet.
+If you still have question on pet insurance in Canada then please check through other articles in our blog which includes lots of hints and tips - like how to choose the right pet insurance and a guide to some common pet insurance terms.

-With all medical questions or concerns with your pet, it is essential that you seek advice from your veterinarian.
+It is essential that you seek advice from your veterinarian for all medical questions or concerns with your pet.
 The quality of your relationship with your veterinarian will determine many of your pet's health and happiness outcomes.